Skip to main content

 .ban()

-Change and ban the proxy (necessary to use when the service blocks work by IP), the proxy will be banned for the time, specified in the scraper settings (proxybannedcleanup)
+Change and ban the proxy (must be used when the service blocks operation by IP); the proxy will be banned for the duration specified in the scraper settings (proxybannedcleanup)

 .get()

-Get the current proxy (the last proxy with which a request was made)
+Get the current proxy (the last proxy used for the request)

 .set(proxy, noChange?)

 await this.proxy.set('http://127.0.0.1:8080', true) - set a proxy for the next request.
-The noChange parameter is optional, if set to true then the proxy will not change between attempts.
-By default noChange = false
+The noChange parameter is optional; if true is set, the proxy will not change between attempts.
+Default is noChange = false

 await this.sessionManager.*

 Methods for working with sessions.
-Each session necessarily stores the used proxy and cookies.
-You can also save additional arbitrary data.
+Each session must store the proxy and cookies used.
+Arbitrary data can also be saved.
 To use sessions in a JS scraper, you must first initialize the Session Manager.
-This is done using the await this.sessionManager.init() method in init()
+This is done using the await this.sessionManagerinit() method in init()

 .init(opts?)

-Initialization of the Session Manager.
-As an argument, you can pass an object (opts) with additional parameters (all parameters are optional):
+Session Manager initialization.
+An object (opts) with additional parameters can be passed as an argument (all parameters are optional):

-• name - allows you to override the name of the scraper to which the sessions belong, by default it is equal to the name of the scraper in which the initialization occurs
+• name - allows overriding the name of the scraper to which the sessions belong, by default equal to the name of the scraper where initialization occurs

-• waitForSession - tells the scraper to wait for the session until it appears (this is only relevant when several tasks are running, for example, one generates sessions, the other uses them), i.e. .get() and .reset() will always wait for a session
+• waitForSession - tells the scraper to wait for a session until it appears (this is only relevant when multiple jobs are running, e.g., one generates sessions, the other uses them), i.e., .get() and .reset() will always wait for a session

-• domain - specifies to look for sessions among all saved for this scraper (if the value is not set), or only for a specific domain (you need to specify the domain with a dot in front, for example .site.com)
+• domain - tells to look for sessions among all saved for this scraper (if the value is not set), or only for a specific domain (must specify the domain with a dot in front, e.g., .site.com)

-• sessionsKey - allows you to manually set the name of the session storage, if it is not set, then the name is automatically formed based on name (or the name of the scraper, if name is not set), domain and proxy checker
+• sessionsKey - allows manually setting the session storage name; if not set, the name is automatically generated based on name (or the scraper name (if name is not set), domain, and proxy checker

-• expire - sets the lifetime of the session in minutes, by default unlimited
+• expire - sets the session lifetime in minutes, unlimited by default

 async init() {